Friends of the Dog

 We have two favourite Collars the one being a material Collar which is idea for the small to medium breeds.

 For the bigger breeds (or for pullers) we prefer the Martingale Collar as in the picture.
-These were originally disigned for the Greyhound breed as they had such thin necks and really do help with the dog that does pull and as it clasps firmly on the neck, is a lot less likely to come off over the head.
+These were originally designed for the Greyhound breed as they had such thin necks and really do help with the dog that does pull and as it clasps firmly on the neck, is a lot less likely to come off over the head.
 We did say that a dog should not have a collar on when at home, and this is expecially the case where the Martingale collar is concerned.
 The reason for this is that if fits looser on the neck when not being pulled and it could snag on something in the garden.

 Not all dogs take easily to having a collar put on, especially dogs that may have suffered abuse in the past, so we have an article here for you to read to find the easiest way to get a dog used to having a collar on and learning to walk on lead.
 The article is written about pups however exactly the same procedure applies if an adult dog.
 If the dog is worried about using a collar, then rather use a harness and if you are still having problems putting it on, do get hold of a behaviour consultant who can give you the help you require.